Mixed-Precision Federated Learning via Multi-Precision Over-The-Air Aggregation: Mixed-Precision OTA Federated Learning

 \subsection{Multi-Precision Over-The-Air Aggregation}

-Over-The-Air Federated Learning (OTA-FL) encompasses a three-step process during each update round, denoted as the $k$-th round.
-The sequence begins with each client $i$ conducting local training to compute its gradient, represented as $g_i^{(k)}$.
-Subsequently, as shown in Fig.~\ref{fig_sys_dgm} (b), the client prepares for transmission by converting binary parameters, which vary in precision and are stored in Random Access Memory (RAM), into their decimal equivalents.
+Over-The-Air Federated Learning (OTA-FL) encompasses a three-step process during each update round, denoted as the $t$-th round.
+The sequence begins with each client $k$ conducting local training and producing a model update $\Delta [\theta_k^{(t)}]_{q_k}$.
+Subsequently, as shown in Fig.~\ref{fig_sys_dgm} (b), the client prepares for transmission by converting binary parameters of its designated precision into decimal equivalents.
 These decimal values are then modulated onto carrier waves through amplitude modulation, creating signals ready for bandwidth transmission.
-Our modulation function can be describe as:
+Our modulation function can be described as follows.

-where $M(\cdot)$ represent the modulation function, $[\theta_i]_{q_i}$ indicates model parameters of client $i$ is at $q_i$ quantization levels, and $f_c$ is the channel frequency.
+where $M(\cdot)$ represent the modulation function, $[\theta_i]_{q_i}$ indicates model parameters of client $k$ is at $q_k$ quantization levels, and $f_c$ is the channel frequency.

-In the uploading phase, client $i$ undertakes channel estimation to ascertain the communication link, denoted as $h_{s,i}$, between itself and the server.
-This estimated channel information is crucial for implementing transmitting beamforming, a technique employed for channel compensation.
-Such compensation is integral to facilitating efficient OTA aggregation of the transmitted data.
-The procedural intricacies of this approach are elucidated in the sections below.
+In the upload phase, the client $k$ performs the channel estimation to determine the communication link, denoted as $h_{s,k}$, between the server and itself.
+This estimated channel information is crucial for implementing transmission beamforming, a technique employed for channel compensation.
+Such compensation is integral to facilitating efficient OTA aggregation of transmitted data.
+The procedural intricacies of this approach are elucidated below.